rob-ng15/Silice-Playground/DE10NANO/README.md

 * VGA Output

 The VGA output is a multiplexed bitmap and character display, with the bitmap __under__ the characters.

-To allow the bitmap to be displayed, set the corresponding character map to 0.
+* Background colour - single { rrrgggbbb } colour.

-* 640 x 480 256 colour { rrrgggbb } bitmap display
+* 640 x 480 512 colour { Arrrgggbbb } bitmap display.
+* - If A (ALPHA) is 1, then the background colour is displayed.
 * - Includes a simple GPU to draw pixels, lines (via Bresenham's Line Drawing Algorithm) and filled rectangles.
-* 80 x 30 256 colour { rrrgggbb } text display, using IBM 8x16 256 character ROM
+* 80 x 30 512 colour text display, using IBM 8x16 256 character ROM
 * - Includes a simple TPU to draw characters on the display (will be expanded)
-* - Each character has 3 attributes, character code, foreground colour and background colour
+* - Each character has 3 attributes
-* - Character 0 allows the underlying bitmap to display
+* - - Character code
+* - - Foreground colour { rrrgggbbb }
+* - - Background colour { Arrrgggbbb ) if A (ALPHA) is 1, then the bitmap or background colour is displayed.
 * 80 x 8 2 colour blue/white text display, using IBM 8x8 256 character ROM as input/output terminal
 * - Includes a simple terminal output protocol to display characters
 * - Includes a flashing cursor
-* - Can be shown/hidden to allow the larger character and bitmap to be fully displayed
+* - Can be shown/hidden to allow the larger character 8x16 map or the bitmap to be fully displayed

 Due to the address space limitations of the J1+ CPU the bitmap, character map and terminal map cannot be memory mapped so these memory areas are controlled by the multiplex_display algorithm, providing a small GPU (graphics processing unit), a small TPU (text processing unit) and a small terminal interface.

-Words to control the GPU, TPU and TERMINAL are built into the j1eforth environment
+Words to control the GPU, TPU and TERMINAL are built into the j1eforth environment.

 GPU/TPU/TERMINAL Word | Usage
 :-----: | :-----:
-gpu!pixel | ```colour x y gpu!pixel``` draws a pixel at x,y in colour
-gpu!rectangle | ```colour x1 y1 x2 y2 gpu!rectangle``` draws a rectangle from x1,y1 to x2,y2 in colour
+background! | ```colour background!````sets the background colour<br>Not working at present, not sure why! gpu!pixel | ```colour x y gpu!pixel``` draws a pixel at x,y in colour gpu!rectangle | ```colour x1 y1 x2 y2 gpu!rectangle``` draws a rectangle from x1,y1 to x2,y2 in colour
 gpu!line | ```colour x1 y1 x2 y2 gpu!line``` draws a line from x1,y1 to x2,y2 in colour
-gpu!cs | ```gpu!cs``` clears the bitmap
+gpu!cs | ```gpu!cs``` clears the bitmap (sets to transparent)
- |
-tpu!cs | ```tpu!cs``` clears the character map (allows bitmap to show through) tpu!xy | ```x y tpu!xy``` moves the TPU cursor to x,y
-tpu!foreground |```foreground tpu!foreground``` sets the foreground colour tpu!background | ```background tpu!background``` sets the background colour
+tpu!cs | ```tpu!cs``` clears the character map (sets to transparent so the bitmap can show through tpu!xy | ```x y tpu!xy``` moves the TPU cursor to x,y tpu!foreground |```foreground tpu!foreground``` sets the foreground colour tpu!background | ```background tpu!background``` sets the background colour